hardillb/TRADFRI2MQTT/README.md

 Optionally, TRADFRI2MQTT can be installed and run within a Docker image using the following instructions:

 1. Clone this GIT repository.
-2. Compile & package TRADFRI2MQTT using the following commands:
-  `mvn compile`
-  `mvn package`
-3. Build the tradfri2mqtt docker image like so:
+2. Build the tradfri2mqtt docker image like so:
   `docker build -t tradfri2mqtt .`
-4. Run tradfri2mqtt within a docker container:
+3. Run tradfri2mqtt within a docker container:
-  `docker run tradfri2mqtt -ip [gateway ip] -psk [gateway secret] -broker [mqtt broker url]`
+  `docker run -rm tradfri2mqtt -ip [gateway ip] -psk [gateway secret] -broker [mqtt broker url]`